lindemann09/befordata/docs/usage.md

 **Note**:

-BeForEpochs should contain information about the exerimental design.
+BeForEpochs should contain information about the experimental design.
 See the example of data preprocessing below.

 ## Pyarrow & Feather Format